-DeepForest is a python package for training and predicting individual tree crowns from airborne RGB imagery.
-DeepForest comes with a prebuilt model trained on data from the National Ecological Observatory Network.
-Users can extend this model by annotating and training custom models.
+DeepForest is a python package for training and predicting ecological objects in airborne imagery.
+DeepForest currently comes with a tree crown object detection model and a bird detection model.
+Both are single class modules that can be extended to species classification based on new data.
+Users can extend these models by annotating and training custom models.

 DeepForest uses deep learning object detection networks to predict bounding boxes corresponding to individual trees in RGB imagery.
-DeepForest is built on the retinanet model from the torchvision package and designed to make training models for tree detection simpler.
+DeepForest is built on the object detection module from the torchvision package and designed to make training models for ecological object detection simpler.

 Remote sensing can transform the speed, scale, and cost of biodiversity and forestry surveys.
 Data acquisition currently outpaces the ability to identify individual organisms in high resolution imagery.
 Individual crown delineation has been a long-standing challenge in remote sensing and available algorithms produce mixed results.
 DeepForest is the first open source implementation of a deep learning model for crown detection.
 Deep learning has made enormous strides in a range of computer vision tasks but requires significant amounts of training data.
 By including a trained model, we hope to simplify the process of retraining deep learning models for a range of forests, sensors, and spatial resolutions.